Rejoice in the Lord Always! *

 **Editor’s Note: Of course, it was our Blessed Mother Mary who exclaimed in “The Magnificat”: “My spirit rejoices in God by Savior”…a beautiful reality worthy of emulation.

-Art: Tête d’Etude l’Oiseau [Study of the Bird’s Head], William Adolphe Bouguereau, 1867, PD-US author’s life plus 100 years or less; Mönch in der Küche (Monk in the Kitchen), Ernst Nowak, by 1919, PD-US author’s life plus 70 years or less; both Wikimedia Commons.
+Art: Detail of Tête d’Etude l’Oiseau [Study of the Bird’s Head], William Adolphe Bouguereau, 1867, PD-US author’s life plus 100 years or less; Mönch in der Küche (Monk in the Kitchen), Ernst Nowak, by 1919, PD-US author’s life plus 70 years or less; both Wikimedia Commons.